-Many businesses neglect one aspect of marketing that’s integral to its development and growth which is gathering customer feedback.
-Customer feedback is essential in helping businesses understand the importance of knowing what their customers are looking for, what they like, and dislike.
-Customer feedback and customer reviews are a powerful a response and can impact your business' reputation.
+Many businesses neglect one aspect of marketing that’s integral to their development and growth which is gathering customer feedback.
+Customer feedback is essential in helping businesses understand what their customers are looking for, what they like, and dislike.
 Social media reviews, surveys, and focus groups, are great ways to gather customer feedback and will aid in the success of your business.

 It’s expected that people are varied in their skills and ability to interpret, learn, and process information.
 For people in the workforce it’s no different, and can be challenging when you factor in the following considerations: